emberjs/rfcs/text/0000-deprecate-evented-mixin.md

 ## Motivation

-Eventing is something that is no longer core to Ember, as eventing is no longer used internally after changes from all the work on Octane.
+Eventing is something that is no longer core to Ember, and is no longer used internally after changes from all the work on Octane.

 One pillar of the Ember 2019-2020 roadmap is to "Continue Simplifying Ember".
 This deprecation aligns with that pillar as deprecating eventing will reduce the surface area of Ember and ensure that Ember is not maintaining a feature that is available and stable in several other libraries.